What does Natale mean?

 Natale [na-tale] as a boys' name (also used as girls' name Natale) is of Spanish and French derivation, and the name Natale means "birthday; Christmas".
 Natale is an alternate form, with the suffix -e, of Natal (Spanish): refers to the birthday of Jesus.
 Natale is also a derivative of Noel (French): used since the Middle Ages.

 (male) Natable, Newtale, ..

 Natale is a rare given name for men but a very popular surname for both adults and children (#5917 out of 150436, Top 4%).
 (2000 U.S. Demographics)

-The only other prominent related form of Natale appearing in the Top 2000 is Noel (#356 a year ago).
-These forms of Natale are at the top of their popularity presently (usage of 0.05%).
+Which version is better?with its source forms and related boy names.
+The only other prominent related form of Natale appearing in the Top 2000 is Noel (#374 a year ago).
+These forms of Natale were at the top of their popularity 1 year ago (usage of 0.05%) and have remained as common to this day (usage 0.05%, ▼4%).
 Noel has been the most popular choice.